DavidAyotte/drinfeld_modular_forms/docs/src/background.rst

 properties under some action of the group `\mathrm{GL}_r(A)`.
 They also satisfies an holomorphicity property at infinity, so that they are *Drinfeld modular forms of weight* `q^i - 1`.
-The reader is refered to Part I of [BRP2018]_ for more about the analytic theory of Drinfeld modular form.
+The reader is refered to part I of [BRP2018]_ for more information about the analytic theory of Drinfeld modular form.

 ..
 RUBRIC:: Ring of Drinfeld modular form